 “OneAmerica is a company that wants to live up to its mission statement Vision, Values, Goals in a modern, eye-catching way,” said Christina Vysma, Internal Communications Consultant for the Indianapolis-based company.
 OneAmerica is diverse and de-centralized, with three facilities at their Indianapolis, IN campus, one office in Fargo, ND and another in Marblehead, MA.
 AxisTV corporate digital signage helps Vysma communicate to a wide-ranging group of employees.
 “We really get the value promised – communications in real time regardless of geographic location.”

-With six channel players in Indiana – four in the main building and two in other buildings on the campus and another two in the Fargo and Marblehead locations, she has a lot to juggle.
+With six digital signage players in Indiana – four in the main building and two in other buildings on the campus and another two in the Fargo and Marblehead locations, she has a lot to juggle.

 “We mainly use imported PowerPoint presentations, tickers, and a cable feed – usually Bloomberg/CNN.
 We also internally produce branded wallpapers and video.
 We call the product Channel OneAmerica – our own internal TV station,” said Vysma.
 “Each company gets specific relevant content as well as general information for all employees.
 Everyone gets what they need.
 You know, Patriots fans in Massachusetts don’t want to hear about the Colts!”

 They have certainly noticed results.
 “We saw participation in our United Way campaign go from around 30% to 50% due to ChannelOneAmerica.
 We went for a soft-sell approach but AxisTV got the message out.
 Another project OneAmerica focuses on is the Indianapolis Mini-Marathon in May.
 They need over 600 volunteers from the ranks of the company, and AxisTV is helping there as well.”